kivy/kivy/CONTRIBUTING.md

 #[Reporting an Issue](http://kivy.org/docs/contribute.html#reporting-an-issue)

-If you found anything wrong, a crash, segfault, missing documentation, invalid spelling, weird example, please take 2 minutes to report the issue. following the guide lines mentioned [here](http://kivy.org/docs/contribute.html#reporting-an-issue)
+If you have any problems, a crash, a segfault, missing documentation, invalid spelling, weird examples, please take 2 minutes to report the issue and follow the guide lines mentioned [here](http://kivy.org/docs/contribute.html#reporting-an-issue)

 ##[Code Contributions](http://kivy.org/docs/contribute.html#code-contributions)